Minestrone Soup

 Minestrone soup served in a bowl.

-• Onion, Carrots & Celery: These three vegetables create the first layer of flavor in many soup recipes, including this homemade minestrone.
+• Onion, Carrots & Celery: These three aromatic vegetables are called a soffritto in Italian cooking, and they create the first layer of flavor in this minestrone recipe.

 • Potatoes: Yukon gold potatoes work best here because they hold their shape without falling apart, and their rich, buttery flavor is delicious in this soup.
 You don’t need to peel them, since their skins are tender and thin.